MathiasBeckius/ElixirNerves/malmo_elixir/README.md

 # Overview
-Here are contents from presentations I've done at Malmö Elixir meetups.
+Here are demos/tutorials that I have presented at Malmö Elixir meetups.

 1. [Introduction to Nerves: LED demo](./01-led_demo/)